Introduction

 Without the right insurance, even a small incident can result in four-figure losses or legal action.

-Is Man and Van Insurance a Legal Requirement in the UK?
+Man and Van Insurance in London and the M25

 Yes—at least part of it is mandatory.